nirmals-workspace/Youtube-Scraping/README.md

-# YouTube Data Harvesting and Warehousing
+# YouTube Scraping and Visualization Web App
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://youtube-data-harvesting.streamlit.app/)

 This web app is designed to fetch data from YouTube using their YouTube's Data API v3 based on user input for a channel username.
 The fetched data is stored in my personal MongoDB Atlas Database and provides facilities for users to migrate the channel data to their local MySQL database.
 The project also includes custom-made queries for basic data analysis and visualization using Streamlit.